 The vinegar, olive oil, and sugar dressing does improve after some time in the fridge, but if you can’t wait, it still tastes good right after you mix it up.
 (Ask me how I know this).
 What?
 No, that wasn’t me hovering over the bowl eating this with chips two seconds after I mixed it up. :)

-- 1½ cups frozen yellow corn, thawed, then drained
+- 1 1/2 cups frozen corn thawed, then drained

 Now I’m really ready for it to warm up here!
 Although we also have to finish up our patio before that can happen.
 It’s a bit of a mess right now.
 We sort of started a project that didn’t get finished before winter hit.
 But that won’t be too hard, and then we can sit out there with a bowl of this dip and a bag of chips.